 "Scotty, darling," she said cheerfully.
 "Have you chosen a piece of cake?"
-Scott shock his head slowly.
-"Not yet "

 Scott shook his head slowly.
 "Not yet."

 "Let's see."
 She looked over at the counter.
 "They have a Victoria sponge, a lemon drizzle, and an apple cake.
 If you're a good boy, I'll get you a milkshake, too."